matthiaskoenig/dfba/DFBA models in SBML.md

 ## Multiple FBA and kinetic models
 * How to handle multiple FBA models and kinetic models ?
 * How to deal with stochastic models ?
 In this first version of the guidlines and implementation no stochastic models are supported.

+## SBOTerm
+This section gives an overview over the SBOterms used in DFBA models.
+* TODO: collect the SBOTerms

-# Model Simulation
+# B) Model Simulation
-In this section we describe how simulators should simulate a model given in the DFBA SBML formalism.
-The described simulation and update strategy was herby implemented in `iBioSim` and `sbmlutils`.
+In this section we describe how simulators should simulate a model given in the DFBA SBML formalism described in section A. The described simulation and update strategy was implemented in the two simulators `iBioSim` and `sbmlutils`.

 The DFBA models are solved via a **Static Optimization Approach (SOA)**.
 The simulation time is divided into time intervals with the instantaneous optimization (FBA) solved at the beginning of every time interval.
 The dynamic equations are than integrated over the time interval assuming that the fluxes are constant over the interval.
 Before every optimization of the FBA part optimization constraints have to be updated from the dynamic part, after every optimization the dynamic variables corresponding to the FBA fluxes have to be updated.

 * what is the order of execution of the models ?? & when are the update steps performed ??
 * how do we deal with the step sizes and tolerances?

-# Questions?
+# C) Open Questions
 * should we allow stochastic models in this first version?
 If we say yes, we also need an example for the coupling of stochastic to fba models.
 If we only allow deterministic to FBA coupling in the first version things will be easier.